jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 to assign ARKs. `The registry`_ includes libraries, archives, museums (Smithsonian), publishers, government agencies, academic institutions (Princeton), and technology companies (Google).
-To have your institution registered, use the `NAAN request form`_.
+To have your institution registered, use the `ARK request form`_.
 Some of the major users are

 - The California Digital Library
 - The Internet Archive